python/cpython/Doc/library/string.rst

 with a nested replacement field.
 This limitation doesn't affect the :func:`format` function.

-The meaning of the various alignment options is as follows:
+The *align* option can have one of the following values:

    .. index::
       single: < (less); in string formatting